pingcap/docs/develop/dev-guide-sample-application-java.md

 <div label="Using Hibernate (Recommended)" href="get-code-hibernate">

-The JDBC implementation is slightly redundant.
-It is not a best practice as the requirement for handling the error logic manually and lack code reusability.
+Compared with Hibernate, the JDBC implementation might be not a best practice, because you need to write error handling logic manually and cannot reuse code easily, which makes your code slightly redundant.

-Hibernate is a popular open-source Java ORM, and it supports TiDB dialect in `v6.0.0.Beta2` and later, which fits TiDB features well.
-The following introduces with `v6.0.0.Beta2` and later versions.
+Hibernate is a popular open-source Java ORM, and it supports TiDB dialect starting from `v6.0.0.Beta2`, which fits TiDB features well.
+The following instructions take `v6.0.0.Beta2` as an example.

 Change directory to `plain-java-hibernate`: